-PROPOSAL THREE.
-ADVISORY VOTE ON EXECUTIVE COMPENSATION
+PROPOSAL THREE, ADVISORY VOTE ON EXECUTIVE COMPENSATION

 In accordance with SEC rules, we are asking our stockholders to approve, on an advisory basis, the compensation of our named executive officers as disclosed in this Proxy Statement.
+We are required to provide an advisory vote on executive compensation pursuant to Section 14A of the Securities and Exchange Act.
 This Proposal Three, commonly known as a "say on pay" proposal, gives our stockholders the opportunity to express their views on our executive compensation programs.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the philosophy, policies and practices described in this Proxy Statement.
 We currently hold this vote annually.